RadRebelSam/ai-support-agent/README.md

 ### Voice Input

+> **Note:** Voice input (microphone) only works when running locally.
+Streamlit Cloud servers don't have physical microphones.
+Text-to-speech output works everywhere!

+**Local Development Only:**
 1. **Select Voice Method**: Choose "Microphone (Click to Record)" in the sidebar
 2. **Start Recording**: Click the microphone button
 3. **Speak**: Speak your message clearly
 4. **Stop Recording**: Click the button again to process

+**On Streamlit Cloud:**
+- Use text input to chat with the agent
+- Voice output (text-to-speech) works perfectly!

 ### Knowledge Base (RAG)